Bayesian Optimization for Iterative Learning: Bayesian Optimization Preliminaries

 The length-scales $\sigma_{x}$ and $\sigma_{t}$ are learnable parameters indicating the variability of the function with regards to the hyperparameter input $\bx$ and number of training iterations $t$.
 Estimating appropriate values for them is critical as this represents the GPs prior regarding the sensitivity of performance w.r.t. changes in the number of training iterations and hyperparameters.
 For extremely large $\sigma_{t}$ we expect the objective function to change very little for different numbers of training iterations.
 For small $\sigma_{t}$ by contrast we expect drastic changes even for small differences.
+We estimate these GP hyperparameters (including the length-scales $\sigma_{x}$, $\sigma_{t}$ and the output noise variance $\sigma_y$) by maximizing their log marginal likelihood \cite{Rasmussen_2006gaussian}.